aaaahn/dialsim/cypress/README.md

   Default Values Test
-    ✓ solving with default inputs should result in avg clearance of 237.2 and avg concentrate of 53.06 (618ms)
+    ✓ solving with default inputs should result in avg clearance of 237.2 and avg concentrate of 51.62 (797ms)

   Duration Test
-    ✓ solving with duration of 3.0 hours should result in time avg concentrate of 57.19 (875ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 50.96 (841ms) ✓ solving with duration of 4.0 hours should result in time avg concentrate of 46.29 (854ms)
+    ✓ solving with duration of 3.0 hours should result in time avg concentrate of 55.89 (1003ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 49.21 (1012ms) ✓ solving with duration of 4.0 hours should result in time avg concentrate of 44.30 (1092ms)

   Hematocrit Test
-    ✓ hematocrit of 30 should result in average clearance of 235.1 and time avg concentrate of 53.48 (532ms)
+    ✓ hematocrit of 30 should result in average clearance of 235.1 and time avg concentrate of 52.00 (914ms) ✓ hematocrit of 40 should result in average clearance of 234.4 and time avg concentrate of 52.13 (789ms)

   Additional UF Test
-    ✓ additional UF of 23 should result in avg clearance of 240.0 and time avg concentrate of 52.63 (659ms) ✓ additional UF of 30 should result in avg clearance of 241.3 and time avg concentrate of 52.43 (784ms)
+    ✓ additional UF of 23 should result in avg clearance of 240.0 and time avg concentrate of 51.13 (833ms) ✓ additional UF of 30 should result in avg clearance of 241.3 and time avg concentrate of 50.90 (976ms)

   Fluid Gain Test
-    ✓ fluid gain of 2 should result in avg clearance of 247.7 and time avg concentrate of 51.43 (706ms) ✓ fluid gain of 3 should result in avg clearance of 253.0 and time avg concentrate of 50.56 (705ms) ✓ fluid gain of 4 should result in avg clearance of 258.2 and time avg concentrate of 49.64 (706ms)
+    ✓ fluid gain of 2 should result in avg clearance of 247.7 and time avg concentrate of 49.74 (846ms) ✓ fluid gain of 3 should result in avg clearance of 253.0 and time avg concentrate of 48.86 (983ms) ✓ fluid gain of 4 should result in avg clearance of 258.2 and time avg concentrate of 48.01 (838ms)

-  Volume of Distribution Test
+  Volume of Distribution Test, Model Type 1Comp
-    ✓ volume of distribution of 20 should result in time avg concentrate value of 65.98 (640ms) ✓ volume of distribution of 30 should result in time avg concentrate value of 55.76 (648ms) ✓ volume of distribution of 40 should result in time avg concentrate value of 52.27 (649ms) ✓ volume of distribution of 50 should result in time avg concentrate value of 50.42 (630ms)
+    ✓ under model 1comp, vod of 20 should result in time avg concentrate value of 66.04 (735ms) ✓ under model 1comp, vod of 30 should result in time avg concentrate value of 55.85 (828ms) ✓ under model 1comp, vod of 40 should result in time avg concentrate value of 52.08 (877ms) ✓ under model 1comp, vod of 50 should result in time avg concentrate value of 50.30 (796ms)

+  Volume of Distribution Test, Model Type 2 Comp Urea
+    ✓ under model 2comp urea, vod of 20 should result in time avg conc value of 72.90 (1268ms) ✓ under model 2comp urea, vod of 30 should result in time avg conc value of 62.04 (1328ms) ✓ under model 2comp urea, vod of 40 should result in time avg conc value of 57.47 (934ms) ✓ under model 2comp urea, vod of 50 should result in time avg conc value of 55.05 (845ms)

+  Volume of Distribution Test, Model Type 2 Ad Lib, VOD Comp1 and Comp2
+    ✓ under model 2comp ad lib, vod of 14, 28 should result in time avg conc value of 56.86 (1238ms) ✓ under model 2comp ad lib, vod of 14, 40 should result in time avg conc value of 56.46 (1231ms) ✓ under model 2comp ad lib, vod of 14, 60 should result in time avg conc value of 56.59 (1139ms) ✓ under model 2comp ad lib, vod of 14, 100 should result in time avg conc value of 57.14 (1205ms)

+  Volume of Distribution Test, Model Type 2 Ad Lib, Intercompartmental KC
+    ✓ under model 2comp ad lib, Int KC of 800 should result in time avg conc value of 56.86 (853ms) ✓ under model 2comp ad lib, Int KC of 900 should result in time avg conc value of 56.28 (1094ms) ✓ under model 2comp ad lib, Int KC of 1000 should result in time avg conc value of 55.82 (1157ms) ✓ under model 2comp ad lib, Int KC of 1100 should result in time avg conc value of 55.42 (946ms)

   Debug Mode Test
-    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (224ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (278ms)
+    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (240ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (273ms)

+  Protein Binding Test, Under Solute Type of Plasma
+    ✓ protein binding of 10 should result in avg clearance of 221.7 and TAC of 54.59 (751ms) ✓ protein binding of 20 should result in avg clearance of 204.5 and TAC of 58.51 (1090ms) ✓ protein binding of 30 should result in avg clearance of 185.5 and TAC of 63.74 (1116ms)

-  16 passing (11s)
+  32 passing (32s)

   (Results)

   ┌────────────────────────────────────────────────────────────────────────────────────────────────┐
-  │ Tests:        16                                                                               │
+  │ Tests:        32                                                                               │
-  │ Passing:      16                                                                               │
+  │ Passing:      32                                                                               │
   │ Failing:      0                                                                                │
   │ Pending:      0                                                                                │
   │ Skipped:      0                                                                                │
   │ Screenshots:  0                                                                                │
   │ Video:        false                                                                            │
-  │ Duration:     11 seconds                                                                       │
+  │ Duration:     32 seconds                                                                       │
   │ Spec Ran:     spec.cy.js                                                                       │
   └────────────────────────────────────────────────────────────────────────────────────────────────┘